 Any profits generated by the company are transferred by Gift Aid to the charitable parent company.
-Gift aid payments are made in the financial year following the year sufficient reserves are available and are shown as a transfer from reserves in the Statement of Changes in Reserves.
+Gift aid payments are normally made in the financial year following the year sufficient reserves are available and are shown as a transfer from reserves in the Statement of Changes in Reserves.
+This year the 21/22 gift aid payment was also made in the financial year and is shown as a transfer from reserves in the Statement of Changes in Reserves.